 Virginia Klute has always been interested in art, beginning as a child with crayons, and graduating to water color.
-She has always painted natural subjects, from ferns and flowers to mushrooms and birds.
-This has been a life-long interest, starting with childhood walks in the woods with her Father.
-There was an elementary school bus trip to the New York Botanical Garden, which she never forgot: tall tropical trees, huge ferns, in a 2 story glass conservatory.
+She has always loved color and painted natural subjects, from ferns and flowers to mushrooms and birds.
+This started with childhood walks in the woods with her father: Then there was an elementary school bus trip to the New York Botanical Garden, which she never forgot: tall tropical trees, huge ferns, in a 2 story glass conservatory.
 Unforgettable!
 And a path to the future.

-Her goal is to paint natural subjects, from life, and show them as real: the feathers should look as if they are floating, soft objects.
-Many layers are painted, in order to add depth, movement and dimension, which cannot be shown in photographs.
+Her goal is to paint living natural subjects, and have them appear as real: feathers should be floating, almost ethereal soft objects.
+Many layers are painted, in order to add depth, movement and dimension, which, she feels, cannot be shown in photographs.

 Virginia Klute is a member of the American Society of Botanical Artists, the Southwestern Association of Artists.and the San Diego Water Color Society.
 She was juried into the Spanish Village Art Association in Water Color, and also in Pen/ Ink with Water Color.
 She shows in galleries 23 and 37.
 And sometimes, in Gallery 21, for the Art Teacher's art show, and the Small Images show.
 She teaches Water Color in a Botanical program in SpanishVillage.